jenetic/ecoshower/README.md

 <img src="screenshots/previous-showers.png" width="50%">
 You can view previous showers here and delete them.
 There is not much here yet, but it would be nice to have a summary/totals section and graphs of the data, as well as manually add showers.

+## Demo
+You can try it out when I actually get the routes to work 😅

 ## Built With
 This was built with React.js and Firebase.